rr326/ad_app_autoclimate/README.md

 ## 0. Restructure
 Restructure Autoclimate from a single configurable app into a series of services AND a configureable app.
 This wasy you can use ClimatePlus in any HomeAssistant automation.
 Probably needs to use MQTT for signaling.

+### Calling method
+How to enable these services?

+* MQTT - easiest for me - already done
+* services/xxx - ideal, but doesn't work!
+* state?
+* event?
 ### Services
 1. turn_off(entity, off_config)
 2. turn_off_all()